Are you sure you want to close the chat?Chat will be closed and the chat history will be cleared.

 5. On the DNS Settings page, select the "Dynadot DNS" setting from the top drop-down menu.

-6. Choose the "Record Type" you want to use from the drop-down menu, then enter in the IP Address or Target Host of your web server in the first text box.
+6. Choose the "Record Type" you want to use from the drop-down menu, then enter the IP Address or Target Host of your web server in the text box.

-8. Press the "Save DNS" button to save your changes.
+9. Press the "Save Settings" button to save your changes.

 Please be aware that it might take some time for your name server changes to propagate.

-Note: If you have been instructed to add an "@", this simply means that the record should be entered under the "Domain Record (required)" section.
+Note: If you have been instructed to add an "@", this simply means that the record should be entered under the "Domain Record (optional)" section.
 The "@" itself should not be entered.

-From Help Section: Account Management > Domain Settings > How do I set up DNS for my domain?
+From Help Section: Account & Domain Management > Domain Settings > How do I set up DNS for my domain?

 You can skip step 6.